briandgomez/Study/Security+/Security Operations.md

 # Email Security
-- <u>Mail gateway</u>: verifies if an email was sent from a valid source.
-If it wasn't, it will be directed to Spam
+- <u>Mail gateway</u>: filters all emails inbound and outbound for malicious software (i.e. malware, phishing, spam, etc.)

-- <u>Sender Policy Framework (SPF)</u>: email authentication method that verifies that a mail server is authorized to send emails from a specific domain
+- <u>Sender Policy Framework (SPF)</u>: protocol that verifies a mail server is authorized to send emails on behalf of a domain.
+The recipient also checks if the email came from an approved mail server.

-- <u>Domain Keys Identified Mail (DKIM)</u>: uses digital signatures to verify sender's identity and ensure email integrity
+- <u>Domain Keys Identified Mail (DKIM)</u>: uses a key to verify a digital signature which verifies email integrity and sender's domain
-    - Validated by receiving mail servers

-- <u>Domain-based Message Authentication Reporting & Conformance (DMARC)</u>: tells mail servers what to do when DKIM or SPF fail, whether to mark failing emails as "spam", deliver it anyway or drop it altogether
+- <u>Domain-based Message Authentication Reporting & Conformance (DMARC)</u>: tells mail servers what to do when DKIM or SPF fail (i.e. reject, quarantine, or allow) and provides reports on spoofing attempts

 # Monitoring Data